CAST of main Characters in order of appearance:

 He moves cautiously through the smoke, surprised by the height of the blackened pillars pointing up towards hints of daylight among distant roof tiles.
 The Temple seems at least twice as big inside as it looks from the outside.
 Here is the wall of the recently deceased, little alcoves each bearing a name and a small statue.
 He looks for his Grandfather, Soaring Seabird.
 Grandmother told him exactly where to look.
 The name is clear, but there is no statue in the alcove.
 All the other alcoves have statues in them.
 Why do they dislike the memory of his grandfather so much and why do they keep trying to humiliate Grandma ?

-“I will not be silent,” yells Dragonfly.
-He runs to the mighty Gong by the door, climbs on to the ringing platform, draws back the suspended wooden Log of Calling and drives it forward with all his angry strength into the centre of the huge brass disc.
+“I will not be silent,” growls Dragonfly.
+He walks purposefully to the mighty Gong by the door, climbs on to the ringing platform, draws back the suspended wooden Log of Calling and drives it forward with all his strength into the centre of the huge brass disc.

-The Temple Gong roars like a dragon.
+The Gong roars like a dragon.
 The Log of Calling swings back striking Dragonfly in the face.
-He falls backward on to the stone floor as waves of dazzling darkness close about him.
+He falls backward on to the stone floor.
+Waves of dazzling darkness close about him.

-Gongs suddenly crash in the Great Hall.
+Gongs suddenly crash in the crowded Great Hall.
 The roar of laughter and conversation dies.
-Virtuous Gossamer and her Aunt hurry back from the window to peep through the curtains once more.
-Every eye looks upon the stiff, slight General Fang who steps to the front of the main platform, chest puffed out, features hard, eyes fixed ahead.
+Virtuous Gossamer and her Aunt peep through the curtains from their hiding place.
+Every eye looks upon the stiff, slight General who steps to the front of the Main Platform, chest puffed out, features hard, eyes fixed ahead.

 “Praise to the Ancestors of the Great Empire,” he barks.
 “Praise to the Twenty Third Emperor of the Phoenix Dynasty.
 Praise to Lion Heart, King of the East.”
 He keeps other preliminary remarks brief and moves to his goal.
 “This occasion marks a very significant betrothal between two special people.
-Venerable Panda, of Imperial lineage, is appointed by the Emperor to be his Military Mind, adviser on matters of warfare.
-And he has chosen as his Wife, Virtuous Gossamer, only surviving child of this Imperial General, me.
-She is surely the most beautiful young lady in the Eastern Kingdom.”
+Venerable Bullfrog, of Imperial lineage, is appointed by the Emperor to be his Treasurer.
+And he has chosen as his Wife the most beautiful young lady in the Eastern Kingdom, Virtuous Gossamer, only surviving child of this humble Imperial General.”
+He bows to make sure that they all understand he is referring to himself.

 The guests murmur approval.
 Virtuous Gossamer resists the screaming temptation to flee.
 But Aunt is right.
 She must be true to her destiny.